-- 1. Retrieve the DiffIm template appropriate for the CalExps to be processed (probably handling a full visit at a time), delegating to the Template Retrieval algorithmic component.
-This selects the appropriate region of sky, and if necessary, collapses a higher-dimensional template dataset to a 2-d image appropriate for the CalExp's level of DCR. - 2. (optional) Correlate the CalExp with its own PSF, delegating to the Convolution Kernel software primitive.
+- 2. (optional) Correlate the CalExp with its own PSF, delegating to the Convolution Kernel software primitive.
 This is the "preconvolution" approach to difference imaging, which makes PSF matching easier by performing PSF-correlation for detection first, reducing or eliminating the need for deconvolution.
-This approach is theoretically quite promising but still needs development. - 3.
+This approach is theoretically quite promising - 3.
 Resample the template to the coordinate system of the CalExp, by delegating to the Image Warping algorithmic component. - 4.
 Match the template's PSF to the CalExp's PSF and subtract them, by delegating to the Image Subtraction algorithmic component. - 5.
 Run Source Detection on the difference image.
 We correlate the image with its PSF first using the Convolution Kernels software primitive unless this was done prior to subtraction. - 6. (optional) Decorrelate the CalExp by delegating to the Difference Image Decorrelation algorithmic component. - 7.
-Run Difflm Measurement on the difference image to characterize difference sources.
+Run DiffIm Measurement on the difference image to characterize difference sources.
 If preconvolution is used but decorrelation is not, the difference image cannot be measured using algorithms applied to standard images; alternate algorithms may be developed for some measurements, but perhaps not all.

-DiffIm can probably be run entirely independently on each CCD image; this will almost certainly be taken in Alert Production.
+Difflm can probably be run entirely independently on each CCD image; this will almost certainly be taken in Alert Production.
 However, joint processing across a full visit may be more computationally efficient for at least some parts of template retrieval, and PSF-matching may produce better results if a more sophisticated full-visit matching algorithm is developed.